David Porter (Australian judge)

-David James Porter is a part time acting judge of the Supreme Court of Tasmania, having served as a judge of that Court from 2008 to 2016, then as an acting judge from 2017 to 2025 in both full time and part time capacities.
-He is an adjunct professor in the School ol Law, University of Tasmania.
+David James Porter is an adjunct professor in the School of Law, University of Tasmania, and a former judge of the Supreme Court of Tasmania having served as a judge of that Court from 2008 to 2016, then as an acting judge from 2017 to 2025 in both full time and part time capacities at various times.
+During his time as a judge, Porter served as the Administrator of the State for short periods during the Governor’s absence.